 All staff must complete the basic security training course (Essential Security Awareness) and make themselves aware of the core security requirements relevant to their access and responsibilities.
-Anyone else with unescorted access to a Police building or a Police ICT system should be provided with similar training and awareness.
+Non-staff with access to Police buildings and ICT should be provided with similar training and awareness.

-The key Police employees, committees and groups with specific information security responsibilities are listed under Roles.
+The Police employees, committees and groups who have specific information security responsibilities are listed under Roles.